 Photograph courtesy of Kevin Clark Studios.

-This recipe—a celebration of B.C.
-Wild Salmon season coinciding with the peak of stone fruit season in the Okanagan—is bulletproof, says executive chef at Naramata Inn Ned Bell.
-It’s also quintessentially West Coast, and pays homage to Indigenous cooking techniques with the “planking” of the fish.
+This recipe—a celebration of B.C. wild salmon season coinciding with the peak of stone fruit season in the Okanagan—is bulletproof, says the executive chef at Naramata Inn, Ned Bell.
+It’s also quintessentially West Coast and pays homage to Indigenous cooking techniques with the “planking” of the fish.

-Grilling planks can be found at gourmet retailers or you can get untreated wood from the hardware store—twelve inches long, eight inches wide, and one inch thick.
+Grilling planks can be found at gourmet retailers, or you can get untreated wood from the hardware store—12 inches long, eight inches wide, and one inch thick.
 Remember to sand to remove splinters.
 You will need two for this recipe.

 Ingredients